sushilnx/GETstats/README.md

 SKTEST;<IP address of HTTP server>;<HTTP response code>;<median of CURLINFO_NAMELOOKUP_TIME>;<median of CURLINFO_CONNECT_TIME>;<median of CURLINFO_STARTTRANSFER_TIME>;<median of CURLINFO_TOTAL_TIME>

-Detailed output (and errors) are written to stderr.
+Detailed output can be obtained ny using the "-v" command line option.

 Note: Only successful GETs are used to calculate medians.
-The number of successful GETs is written to stderr if the library is compiled with VERBOSE_GETstats defined.
+The number of successful GETs is shown if the "-v" option is used.

 TO DOs